-Approve the proposed text amendment to Chapter 122 - Article IV - Division 8, Section 122-92, Section 122-1111, Section 122-1112, and Section 122-1151 of the Land Development Regulations as recommended by the Planning Board through Resolution No. 2020-31.
-The proposed ordinance will include staff and Planning Board changes from 1st reading to 2nd reading.
+Approve the proposed text amendment to Chapter 122 - Article IV - Division 8, Section 122-92, Section 122-1111, Section 122-1112, and Section 122-1151 of the Land Development Regulations as recommended by the Planning Board through Resolution No. 2020-31 WITH FURTHER MODIFICATIONS to reflect public input as described herein.
+The proposed ordinance will include staff and Planning Board changes from 1st reading to 2nd reading and will reflect further public comment.